Victor-Palha/AshChat/docs/chat_connection.md

 # Chat Connection

 ## Overview
-The chat service are made with Elixir and Phoenix Framework, the communication of messages between users is done in real-time using WebSockets and Channels in Phoenix.
+The chat service is made with Elixir and the Phoenix Framework.
+The communication of messages between users is done in real-time using WebSockets and Channels in Phoenix.
 To connect to the chat service, the client must establish a WebSocket connection to the server.

 ## WebSocket Connection
 The chat service uses WebSockets to establish a persistent connection between the client and the server.
 This connection allows for real-time communication between users in chat rooms.
 The client can send and receive messages over the WebSocket connection, enabling instant messaging functionality.